Dynamically Augmented CVaR for MDPs: Proof of Theorem .

 The parameter $I$ takes two values: 1 and 0. $I=1$ means that at the current time epoch $t$ the tail risk level $y_t$ is known, and $I=0$ indicates that it is not known.
-If $t=0,$ then $y_t=\alpha,$ and this is the case $I=1.$ If $t>1,$ then an optimal action $a_t\in A^*_{N-t}(x_t,y_t)$ at epoch $t$ is chosen by the algorithm in step 2.4 after the algorithm either detects $y_t$ or detects that $y_t$ belongs to a linear interval with the slope defined in formula \eqref{eqkey}.
+However, in the second case the algorithm finds an interval of possible risk levels, and this is sufficient to choose an optimal action.

+At each iteration $t=0,1,\ldots,$ the algorithm chooses an action $a_t$.
+In view of Theorem~\ref{tm4.5}, in order to prove the theorem, it is sufficient to show that $a_t\in A^*_{N-t}(x_t,y_t)$ for all nonnegative integer $t< N$ for every persistently optimal policy played by Nature.